jseanpatel/ruhbl/README.md

 ## Description

 [RUHBL.org](https://ruhbl.org) is a website to hold the necessary information for the official Redding United History Bowl League.
-The organization is an extention of the National History Bee and Bowl competition.
+The organization is an extension of the National History Bee and Bowl competition.
 RUHBL encompasses five high schools in the Redding, California area.

 ## Technologies